cul/dlst-studio/_posts/2019-01-05-new-year-new-studio.md

 world beyond Columbia’s walls, the Studio has empowered staff and helped shape discourse around pressing issues.

-This alignment of values implied that others within CUL were doing similar work in fostering digital, data-driven research and pedagogy that was simultaneously ethical, sustainable, and collaborative.
+This alignment of values implied that others within the Libraries were doing similar work in fostering digital, data-driven research and pedagogy that was simultaneously ethical, sustainable, and collaborative.
 And so, the Studio is now growing with its first sibling Studio, the space maintained by [Research Data Services](https://library.columbia.edu/services/research-data-services.html), which has been running its own Open Labs four times a week with nearly identical commitments.
-As such CUL Studio now spans two CUL divisions, Digital Scholarship and the Science, Engineering, and Social Sciences Libraries.
+As such the Studio now spans two Libraries divisions, Digital Scholarship and the Science, Engineering, and Social Sciences Libraries.

-CUL Studio, then, is both a space and a practice.
+The Studio, then, is both a space and a practice.
 A space for innovative scholarly work done within a practice of inclusion.
 But just as the practice is built from several core principles, the space is also built from more than one site.
-CUL Studio Lehman now joins CUL Studio Butler, sharing programming, principles, and this very webpage.
+Studio Lehman now joins Studio Butler, sharing programming, principles, and this very webpage.

-With this webpage, we hope that it grows alongside CUL Studio.
-In addition to the information about programming included in the earlier version of the site, this new one will also include programming at CUL Studio Lehman alongside programming of note outside of the Studio.
+With this webpage, we hope that it grows alongside the Studio.
+In addition to the information about programming included in the earlier version of the site, this new one will also include programming at Studio Lehman alongside programming of note outside of the Studio.

-Furthermore, as CUL Studio is not just a space for programming but also a practice, we will grow our library of tuition, creating workshops and tutorials as well as sharing others we encounter.
+Furthermore, as the Studio is not just a space for programming but also a practice, we will grow our library of tuition, creating workshops and tutorials as well as sharing others we encounter.
 We find that scholars with principles similar to ours are often left adrift by typical digital,